abhisheksingh-17/Resume-Analyzer/README.md

  4.The user interface could be further improved with better visualizations and more interactive elements.
 ## License & Contribution

-The project is open-source and licensed under the MIT License, allowing others to use, modify, and distribute the code freely.
+ 1.The project is open-source and licensed under the MIT License, allowing others to use, modify, and distribute the code freely.

-The README file also encourages contributions from the community.
+ 2.The README file also encourages contributions from the community.
 Users can report bugs, suggest features, and submit pull requests to improve the application.

-Overall, the Resume Analyzer is a simple yet valuable tool for individuals seeking to gain insights into their developer roles based on their resumes.
+ 3.Overall, the Resume Analyzer is a simple yet valuable tool for individuals seeking to gain insights into their developer roles based on their resumes.
 As an open-source project, it has the potential to grow and improve through community contributions and feedback.